UNIVERSITY OF WISCONSIN River Falls

 Photo: Students from the College of Business and Economics (CBE) at UW-River Falls participate in a warehouse tour at Uline in Hudson as part of the inaugural Career Treks series at the university.

-December 22, 2016--Over the course of three months during the fall semester, College of Business and Economics (CBE) students at the University of Wisconsin-River Falls visited four companies as part of the inaugural Career Treks series sponsored by UWRF Career Services and CBE.
+Over the course of three months during fall semester 2016, College of Business and Economics (CBE) students at the University of Wisconsin-River Falls visited four companies as part of the inaugural Career Treks series sponsored by UWRF Career Services and CBE.
 The free event series provided unique opportunities for students to connect with industry professionals, broaden their awareness of career paths, and develop and expand their professional networks.